 What is a Power Surge?

 High-powered home appliances such as air conditioners and refrigerators require a lot of power to switch on.
-When these appliances request this power, they can inadvertently create a spike.
-These “switching surges” aren’t as severe as lightning surges, but they can still do damage.
-Finally, sometimes your electrical company accidentally creates surges during maintenance or operation.
+When these appliances request this power, they can inadvertently create a spike in your electrical system.
+These “switching surges” aren’t as severe as lightning surges, but they can still do damage and wear other circuits over time.

 Why Are Surges a Problem?

-Simply put, power surges are an issue because they can be damaging or dangerous.
+Simply put, power surges with large voltage spikes can be damaging or dangerous.
 Surges can damage or destroy plugged-in electrical devices.

 When too much electricity flows through an appliance at once, the appliance could overheat, break down, or even catch fire.
 This uncontained arc generates heat, which could melt or erode appliance components.
 A severe enough surge could even start a fire!

-How Can I Prevent Surges?
+How Can I Prevent Electrical Surges?

 If you need help with any electrical problem, give Mike Diamond a call today.
 Our fully licensed electrical contracting professionals have the experience and know-how to diagnose and repair any problem with your electrical system.
 We can help prevent dangerous overvoltage from causing damage in your home.